-1.6 The scheme complies with the Development Plan and would deliver valuable sheltered housing in a sustainable location on previously developed land (brownfield).
+1.6 The scheme complies with the local plan and would deliver valuable sheltered housing in a sustainable location on previously developed 'brownfield' land.
 There are no barriers to development and whilst the objections are noted and understood, the proposal complies with the development plan and benefits outweigh any harm.
-Accordingly, the application is recommended for approval subject to conditions and a \$106 legal agreement.
+Accordingly, the application is recommended for approval subject to conditions and a S106 legal agreement.